cpottle9/RP2-PowerControl/README.md

 # Power Control for RP2 processors

-**_Very Important note:_
+## Important notes
-With micropython version  1.24.0 or 1.25 preview versions do not use machine.lightsleep() with this code.
+**With micropython version  1.24.0 or 1.25 preview versions do not use machine.lightsleep() with this code.
 Always use time.sleep_ms() or equivalent. machine.lightsleep() will set registers SLEEP_EN0 and SLEEP_EN1 to the power on value when it returns.**

 **This repository contains support for power control on RP2040 and RP2350.
 But, I do not have any RP2350 boards at this time so, I have not tested my code on RP2350.
-If you try it tihs code on RP2350 and have problems it will be difficult for me to help.
+If you try this code on RP2350 and have problems it will be difficult for me to help.
 I plan to buy some 2350 boards soon.**

+## Why not use machine.lightsleep

+Yes, rather than using this code you could just use machine.lightsleep.
+While machine.lightsleep is running the RP2040 power consumption is very low.

+lightsleep has issues on RP2040 and RP2350.
+The exact issues you see will depend on which version of micropython you are using.

+Fundamentally, lightsleep turns of almost all peripheral blocks and if you need one of those blocks active while sleeping you can't use it.
+In micropython version 1.23.0 the USB block would be unusable after a lightsleep.
+That was resolved in 1.24.0.

+You can not use lightsleep for instance if you want to wakeup due to an interrupt generated from a button press.

+## What this code does
 This micropython code can be used to modify the RP2040 or RP2350 Power Control registers.
 This can reduce power consumed both:
 * while the chip is awake (at least one core is running or DMA is active),